 Events such as family holidays, birthdays and weddings are not considered valid grounds for an application to sit VCE external assessments interstate or overseas.

 The Application to sit VCE external assessments interstate or overseas form is available on VASS.

 How to apply for exemption from the GAT

-If a student’s circumstances are deemed to meet the eligibility requirements for an exemption from the GAT, their school may apply to the VCAA using the Application for Authorised Absence from the General Achievement Test (GAT) form, which is available on VASS.
+If a student’s circumstances are deemed to meet the eligibility requirements for an exemption from the GAT, their school may apply to the VCAA using the Application for Authorised for exemption from the General Achievement Test (GAT) form which is available on VASS.